schmitz-ilias/ILIAS/Services/MetaData/ROADMAP.md

 * Additional filters: give a number of elements to return, filter by md_id (basically all the things that have to be done by hand in the LOMDigestGUI right now).
-* Scaffolds should also have data (type none) and the reserved md_id 0.
+* Scaffolds should also have data (type none) and a reserved md_id.
+To this end a md_id object should be introduced that facilitates the id being either int or a scaffold token.
 * Elements have grown in scope quite a bit, can one shift the extra functionality to fiducial classes?